-This course will examine the double dimensions of the war/peace dichotomy which has helped define the anarchistic nature of world politics since the end of the Cold War.
-This means that the older categories and strategies – deterrence, containment, rollback, ideology, counterforce etc. – have essentially been replaced in the new anarchy originating in culture and religion, new weapons systems based on new dual-use technologies, and the re-emergence of China as a dominant world power.
+Exploring dimensions of the war/peace dichotomy helps define the complex nature of world politics since the end of the Cold War.
+This means that the older categories and strategies – deterrence, containment, rollback, ideology, counterforce, etc. – have essentially been replaced in the new anarchy originating in culture and religion, new weapons systems based on new dual-use technologies, and the re-emergence of China as a dominant world power.

-The course, thus, will begin by exploring concepts of peacemaking as a measure to prevent war, with a special focus on our uniquely American tradition.
-We will then concentrate on whether twentieth century peacekeeping reliant on a globalist world order is valid to contain, restrain, and dampen conflict once hostilities remain valid.
-Peacemakers can be diplomats, politicians and advocacy groups.
-However, peacekeepers are often soldiers, civil servants and NGO’s whose “field” work is normally on the ground (as opposed to diplomatic tables and government offices).
+The course will begin by exploring concepts of peacemaking as a measure to prevent war, with a special focus on our uniquely American tradition.
+We will then concentrate on whether twentieth century peacekeeping reliant on a globalist world order is valid to contain, restrain, and dampen conflict once hostilities are in motion.
+Peacemakers can be diplomats, politicians, and advocacy groups.
+However, peacekeepers are often soldiers, civil servants, and NGOs whose “field” work is normally on the ground (as opposed to diplomatic tables and government offices).
 The course will develop a series of case studies of peacekeeping within recent or ongoing conflicts.
 We will place a special focus on the “Belt and Road Initiative” as an expansion of China’s global power projection.

 At the end of the course, our final papers will recommend whether current forms of peacekeeping are relevant.
-We will seek a full spectrum to build a successful concept or whether it needs to be replaced by newer and better methods conflict resolution and deterrence.
+We will seek a full spectrum to build a successful concept or examine whether it needs to be replaced by newer and better methods of conflict resolution and deterrence.

 This course may be taken as a part of the following programs:

 - Master of Arts in Statecraft and National Security Affairs